adammarcwilliams/technical-art/content/index.md

 ---
-title: Welcome to my Technical Art PKMS
+title: Welcome to my technical art notes
 ---

 Hey there 👋

-I'm Adam and this is the place I keep all the things about Technical Art I learn but will inevitably forget later when I need them.
+I'm Adam and this is the place I keep all the things I know about Technical Art but will inevitably forget later when I need them.